An Open Letter To Friends Who Don’t Understand Addiction

 It pisses me off more than I can express.

-The mindset that addicts have control over their addiction and could stop if they just wanted it enough has stood the test of time for so many generations.
+The mindset that addicts have control over their addiction and could stop if they just wanted it enough has stood the test of time.
 And just like every other blanketed form of ideology, it’s not nice…and it’s wrong.

 You are all intelligent humans.
 Some of you even earned degrees from